samwarnick/catan/README.md

 When you create your Eclipse project, uncheck "Use default location" and browse to the location of the cloned folder.
 This will import everything automatically for you.
 Nice.

-Once you have everything setup, you can create a new branch, do all of your wonderful work.
+Once you have everything setup, you can create a new branch, and do all of your wonderful work.
 Once it's looking good, we can merge it back into the master branch.

 ## ANT